 9. Shrimp: 19.4 g, 39% DV

 Shrimp is a popular food high in protein and low in fat.
 A 3-ounce serving has just 100 calories and 1.4 grams of fat, as well as selenium, vitamin B12 and phosphorous.
 It also provides 39 percent DV of protein.

 Because of this, shrimp are a healthy (and tasty) appetizer: Fill up on nutrient-dense shrimp and eat less of the richer, higher-calorie dishes served as the main course.

 10. Lentils: 17.9 g, 36% DV

 Lentils are a great vegetarian food high in protein: One cup cooked offers 36 percent of the DV.
-Not only do they provide protein, but they're also solid sources of fiber, potassium, folate and antioxidants, according to the Harvard School of Public Health.
-Eating lentils regularly is linked to improved cholesterol levels, according to a May 2013 review in the Canadian Medical Association Journal.
-Try the legume in these high-protein lentil recipes.
+Not only do they provide protein, but they're also solid sources of fiber, potassium, folate and antioxidants, according to the Harvard T.H.
+Chan School of Public Health.

 11. Black Beans: 15.2 g, 30% DV

-Eating a variety of beans (and mixing them with rice) is a good way to get the complete protein your body needs, especially if you don't eat meat or other animal products.
+Eating a variety of beans (and mixing them with rice) is a good way to get complete protein, especially if you don't eat meat or other animal products.
 A 1-cup cooked serving has 30 percent of the DV.